 Apptainer/Singularity

 Designed around the notion of extreme mobility of compute and reproducible science, Apptainer (previously known as Singularity) enables users to have full control of their operating system environment.
 This means that a non-privileged user can “swap out” the operating system on the host for one they control.
-So if the host system is running CentOS Linux but your application runs in Ubuntu Linux, you can create an Ubuntu image, install your applications into that image, copy the image to another host, and run your application on that host in it’s native Ubuntu environment.
+So if the host system is running Liberty Linux 7 but your application runs in Ubuntu Linux, you can create an Ubuntu image, install your applications into that image, copy the image to another host, and run your application on that host in it’s native Ubuntu environment.

 Apptainer also allows you to leverage the resources of whatever host you are on.
 This includes high-speed cluster interconnects, resource managers, file systems, GPUs and/or accelerators, etc.